csymlstd/Reveal-Bar/README.md

 * `revealbar("#site-header", destroy() );`

-    Resets element to its original position, disables the plugin, and calls options.onAttach.
+    Resets element to its original position, disables the listener, and calls options.onAttach.